valexandersaulys/tailparse/README.md

                         instead.
 If the database exists, then the log file will not be used to populate it and instead it will be read from.
 This can be helpful if you're running a lot of queries as the log file doesn't need to be re-parsed everytime.
+  -f FILE, --file FILE  Execute multiple queries contained with a file.
+Can be used in place of -q/--query
 ```